-Having a pool comes with all kinds of benefits; summertime fun, a place to learn how to swim, a place to cool down on a hot day, a great spot for a party, all of these are perks that come with pool ownership.
+Having a pool comes with all kinds of benefits: summertime fun, a place to learn how to swim, a place to cool down on a hot day, a great spot for a party, and so on.
+All of these are perks that come with pool ownership.
 But the most important thing to consider about pools is their safety.
 Pool safety applies to everyone, but it especially applies to children.
 So in order to make your own pool safer for everyone in your family, here are five of the best tips for improving the safety of your pool.

 Make sure everyone knows how to swim

 Make sure everyone in your house knows how to swim.
 If they don’t get some swim lessons.
 When your guests come over and you are not sure about their ability to swim don’t be afraid to ask them to show you if they know how to swim.
 If they don’t swim give them boundaries and make them wear a life jacket.

 In the wintertime, when it is time to put the pool to rest for the season, you need to be sure to install a safety cover.
 These covers look like big trampolines and are spread tightly over the top of the pool.
 They are used to prevent people from falling through to the less stable covers below.
 Safety covers are available for both above ground and in ground pools, so no matter which one you own, you’ll find a cover that fits.